 support and guidance of all of you, we cannot be successful

 in our endeavours.
 On behalf of the team of Disha, I

 seek your co-operation and help in shaping the future

-of the physically challenged children so that they could
+of these special children so that they could

 join the mainstream of the society and live a dignified